Mirxa27/MirxaAgent/docs/examples/huggingface/cuga_knowledge.md

-# CUGA Knowledge Base
+# MirxaAgent Knowledge Base

-*A compact reference for agents answering questions about the CUGA framework.*
+*A compact reference for agents answering questions about the MirxaAgent framework.*

 ## Overview

-**CUGA (Configurable Generalist Agent)** is an open-source agent framework designed for enterprise workflows.
+**MirxaAgent (Configurable Generalist Agent)** is an open-source agent framework designed for enterprise workflows.
 It combines hybrid reasoning (API + web), tool orchestration, policy guardrails, memory, and configurable behavior patterns.

 **Why it exists:**
 Building robust domain-specific agents from scratch is expensive.
-CUGA provides a generalist core you configure with your own tools, APIs, policies, and workflows.
+MirxaAgent provides a generalist core you configure with your own tools, APIs, policies, and workflows.

 ---

 ## Core Concepts

-### What CUGA Is
+### What MirxaAgent Is

 * A **planner → executor** agent engine with code-generation capabilities.
 * A **configurable generalist**, not a domain-specific chatbot.
 * Designed for **enterprise reliability**, HITL support, and safe execution.
 * Modular: tools, policies, memory, and reasoning modes are all replaceable.

-### What CUGA Is Not
+### What MirxaAgent Is Not

 * Not a single-task bot.
 * Not tied to one model or one tool framework.